Victorian Railways hopper wagons: Models

 Austrains has released models of cement and flour hoppers in sets of three, representing the 28–77 batch of the former type and numbers 1, 6, 7, 8, 10, 11 and possibly others of the flour type.
 No models have been commercially released of the precipitated brown coal hoppers.

 1959 & 1979 former open wagons

 Prototype G1

 Until the 1960s, unbagged grain traffic was handled with the GY fleet of open wagons, which could be filled from overhead chutes but needed to be shovelled out by hand.

 To accelerate the process a hopper design was trialled, with the prototype wagon being constructed in 1959.

+The new hopper wagon was specifically designed for to meet the requirements of the Grain Elevator Board for bulk wheat haulage from around the state to North Geelong terminal and silos, and it was constructed using a welded hopper body with flat ends and a pitched roof, fitted with four weather-proofing hatches, accessible by ladders at either end.
+The wagon had a carrying capacity of 26 LT, and a tare weight of 10 LT 19 Lcwt 3 qtr Labelled G1, the wagon was trialled for nineteen months before being labelled a failure and relegated to long-term storage.

-Labelled G1, the wagon was trialled for nineteen months before being labelled a failure and relegated to long-term storage.
-The primary issue was the unloading rate; it was found that the grain flowing from under the wagon overloaded standard conveyor belt systems when they transferred the grain to silos or ships at piers.
+The primary issue was the unloading rate; it was found that the grain flowing from under the wagon overloaded standard conveyor belt systems when they transferred the grain to silos (such as Thomas' Mill just north of Newport) or ships at piers.

 The wagon was scrapped in 1971.